UQ-eLIPSE/ultimalib-python/README.md

 This module is fairly straightforward, it forwards any LTI request to a secure endpoint which contains a record of the `oauth_consumer_key` and the `secret_key`.
 This remote endpoint then validates the request, and returns a simple response indicating its validity.

 `LTIValidator`
 A class which handles the plumbing of the LTI validation.
-It is given a ULTIMA service URI, an `app_key`, and a `DataRequester` instance.
+It is given a ULTIMA service URI and an `app_key`.
 The user then only needs to call the `validate_request` method with a forwarded LTI payload to determine the validity of it.

 `LTIValidatorException`
 An exception thrown when the server returns a not-good error code about the LTI response.
 The exception exposes the following data: